-My homeland, Iran, is mainly suffering from water scarcity and socioeconomic drought, where, water consumptions immensely exceeds the natural water supply.
+My homeland, Iran, is mainly suffering from water scarcity and socioeconomic drought, where, water consumption immensely exceeds the natural water supply.
 On July 7th 2018, Iran's Interior Minister warned that the water crisis in Iran is becoming a "big social crisis" and climate migration can change Iran's face in five years.
-Despite huge investment in water infrastructures, water scarcity echoes through an alarming rise of insufficient drinking water in many cities and villages, damaging flora and fauna and severely affecting agricultural products.
+Despite huge investments in water infrastructures, water scarcity echoes through an alarming rise of insufficient drinking water in many cities and villages, damaging flora and fauna and severely affecting agricultural products.

-Sistan-and-Balouchestan Province, bordering Afghanistan and Pakistan in south-east Iran, is the largest Iranian province with more than 2.8 million people.
+Sistan-and-Balouchestan Province, bordering Afghanistan and Pakistan in south-east Iran, is the largest Iranian province, with more than 2.8 million people.
 Life in this province is strongly water-dependent.
 Farmer communities, as well as the experience around the Hamun wetlands, rely on the Hirmand River that flows from Afghanistan to Iran.
-Quoting from the Zabul representative in the Iranian parliament(Mr. Habibolah Dehmarde), in the past two decades, 25-30% of the population of the Sistan region have migrated to the suburbs of other cities due to the lack of access to water for farming, unemployment and the death of Hamun wetlands and their ecosystem.
+Quoting the Zabul representative in the Iranian parliament(Mr. Habibolah Dehmarde), in the past two decades, 25-30% of the population of the Sistan region have migrated to the suburbs of other cities due to the lack of access to water for farming, unemployment and the death of Hamun wetlands and their ecosystem.

 The Hamun wetlands – a historical natural heritage for Iranians and Afghans – are recognized under the Ramsar Convention, and were once the largest freshwater lake in Iran's plain.
 Hamouns is now a sea of sand, suffering from droughts, unsustainable management and Iran-Afghanistan disputes over their transboundary rivers and shared wetlands.